 Watch for yourselves.
 Plant a radish seed and watch your child’s eyes light up the first day they check on it and a sprout has appeared.
 “It’s growing!
 It’s growing!”
 Even as an adult, seeing those sprouts break through the soil and then day after day, watching it grow into food is still awe-inspiring.
 To be actively engaged in growing food gives children a very real understanding of where food comes from and how to grow it.

 And with the awe of it all comes the logic and science.
 Children begin to see in practice, not just in textbooks, what happens when plants do or don’t get water or sunlight or air.
-What happens to the carrots when they’re sewn too closely together?
+What happens to the carrots when they’re sowed too closely together?
 What happens if a caterpillar takes up residence in the garden?
-There are endless questions and opportunities for learning, for problem-solving, for failure and for delicious success in the garden.
+There are endless questions and opportunities for learning, for problem-solving, for failure, and for delicious success in the garden.
 And lo and behold, just when they think they’re just having fun, they’re learning science!

 Growing food and eating what they grow is the most intimate way for children to learn to appreciate the environment and how we are all connected.
 And with that appreciation come the practices that lead to a healthier Earth: composting, adopting organic gardening practices, reusing, and recycling.